dcaravana/interview_restapi/README.md

 Created an API in no time.

+TODO instructions to install/run `./bootstrap.sh`.

 For now it's just `/comments` but it may be also `/sku/XXX/commments`.
+I have enabled authentication which is clearly out of spec but makes things a bit more realistic.

 It returns a single meaningful result as requested `tone_is_positive`.
 The selection of "positiveness" is a bit arbitrary.